JC-IT/yii2-job-queue/README.md

     ];
 }
 ```
+- Run action, i.e. `./yii job-queue/daemon`

-### Optional: install as service
+### Optional: install daemon as service

-Look [here](https://www.yiiframework.com/extension/yiisoft/yii2-queue/doc/guide/2.0/en/worker) to see an example how the worker can be installed as a linux service.
+Look [here](https://www.yiiframework.com/extension/yiisoft/yii2-queue/doc/guide/2.0/en/worker) to see an example how a console action can be installed as a linux service.

 ## Quick test